Orilissa (elagolix) is a prescription drug that’s used to treat pain from endometriosis. Orilissa comes as an oral tablet.

 Does stopping Orilissa cause withdrawal symptoms?

 No, stopping Orilissa isn’t known to cause withdrawal symptoms.
-Some people’s endometriosis gets worse after they stop the treatment, though.
+(Withdrawal symptoms can occur when you stop taking a drug your body depends on to function like usual.)
+Some people’s endometriosis symptoms get worse after stopping Orilissa treatment, though.

-If you have questions about stopping Orilissa, talk with your healthcare professional.
-Don’t stop taking the drug unless they tell you to do so.
+If you have questions about stopping Orilissa, talk with your doctor.
+Do not stop taking the drug unless they tell you to do so.

 How does Orilissa work?